diegargon/monnet/README.md

 # MonNet Install

-The fast method is using the docker-compose.yml
+The automatic/fast method is using the docker-compose.yml

-Here the manual process
+Here the manual process.

 ## Deps